FutureNamalumbe/JsonimageGallery/README.md

 # JsonimageGallery
-A dynamic Json image Gallery with Javascript, Ajax and PHP
+A dynamic Json photo Gallery with Javascript, Ajax and PHP

 Installation:Extract the zip and run it on a php enabled server